 A candidate’s scholastic record is reviewed carefully.
 Points of consideration include over-all scholastic average, nature of classes taken, class rank, and significant test scores.
 Of specific interest are academic achievements and/or related honors.
 Classroom attitudes and general scholastic attributes will also be evaluated.

-The candidate’s list of involvements and contributions to school and community will be evaluated by a panel of judges who will look for the extent of involvement, significance of contribution, devotion of cause, and general enthusiasm.
-The extra-curricular involvement may include speech, journalism, student government, peer-assistance or civic activities such as 4-H, church involvement, and volunteer work.
+The candidate’s involvement and contributions to school and community will be evaluated by a panel of judges who will look for the extent of involvement, significance of contribution, devotion of cause, and general enthusiasm.
+The extra-curricular participation may include speech, journalism, student government, peer-assistance or civic activities such as 4-H, church involvement, and volunteer work.
 Leadership qualities will be stressed in the review of the resume.

 This encompasses all of the special skills, abilities, hobbies and interests which candidates may have developed.
 In short, anything pursued to make the candidate a more well-rounded individual.
 Activities may include athletic, studies in music or dance, and special hobbies ranging from sewing to art work to photography.
 This category seeks to recognize personal development and encouragement of special interests.